• Home

 1. Companies headquartered in other countries coming soon.
 We plan to track and report on future donations by the subsidiaries of these and other companies headquartered across the world.

-2. The list of companies in each country is not necessarily comprehensive – we focus on researching the largest multinationals.
+2. The list of companies in each country is not necessarily comprehensive – we focus on researching the larger multinationals.

 United Kingdom-headquartered companies/firms (link to our UK briefing which provides further details)